Venomalia/UniversalDynamicInput/Readme.md

 This means that your controller is not recognised or the button cannot be assigned.
 - [InputSyntax]( https://wiki.dolphin-emu.org/index.php?title=Input_Syntax) is not possible, only individual buttons are recognised.
 - The contoler is not **port_1** for GC or **Wiimote_1** for Wii?
 Check Contoller settings.
+- If you use BetterJoy, DS4Windows or any other DSUClient you have to name them correctly.
+Enter Controller Settings > alternative input sources
+  Use the name "DualShock4" or "BetterJoy" for Switch controllers.
 - You are using the wrong device or it is not supported?
 Check Supported Devices list. or you have several controllers? currently only the first one is supported! use **"XInput_0_Gamepad"** not **"XInput_1_Gamepad"**